ThatXliner/Significant-files/PYTHON_STYLE.md

 ### Import style

+TL;DR: Use absolute imports.
+Other decisions should be obvious.

  - Use `import x` for importing packages and modules.
  - Use `from x import y` where `x` is the package prefix and `y` is the module name with no prefix.